 Do a Home Energy Audit

-If you’re ready for a home energy audit, Wood AC has the expertise you need.
+If you’re ready for a home energy audit, Wood Air Conditioning & Plumbing has the expertise you need.
 Before you call us, you can take several steps to audit your home’s energy on your own.
 Check for gaps in your home that could allow for air leaks.
 Gaps might occur along your baseboards, near electrical outlets, or where your plumbing enters the walls.
 Turn off your HVAC system, light a candle, and hold it close to possible sources of air leaks, like around windows, outlets and pipes.
 If the smoke wavers significantly, that means you have an air leak.

 You can also take a look at any exposed ductwork in your attic, crawl space, or basement.
 If you see a problem, chances are more problems exist in the spaces you can’t see.